and Drugs with the Grateful Dead. New York, NY: St. Martin’s Press.

 people in the scene or industry take Jerry more seriously as an artist, by

-.
+himself.
 It was proof of his genius.
 It drew attention to his music,

 without all the extraneous stuff that came along with the Grateful Dead”